yana-qaSwe/testversion/README.md

 </details>

 <details>
-<summary>ID-12: Login with an invalid login and a valid password</summary>
+<summary>ID-13: Login with an invalid login and a valid password</summary>

 ***
 **Pre-conditions:**

-User is already registered
+The user is already registered
 Login: log2_
 Password: 1234578q